Ratios of jet and hadron spectra at LHC energies: measuring high-$p_T$ suppression without a $pp$ reference: Mixed-energy nuclear modification factor

-\fakesection{Mixed-energy nuclear modification factor} For the standard nuclear modification factor, the theoretical no-energy-loss baseline differs from unity due to nuclear PDFs~\cite{Arneodo:1992wf}, so it is necessary to compare measurements to theoretical calculations to establish the presence of (small) final-state effects~\cite{,Huss:2020dwe}.
-In this section we propose that energy loss in OO collisions could be discovered by measuring the ratio of jet or hadron spectra in OO to $pp$ spectra at a different nearby energy, and comparing this to the nPDF baseline.
-In \Fig{fig:pQCDjO} we show the ratios of hadron and jet cross-sections in minimum bias OO collisions at $6.37\,\text{TeV}$ (per nucleon-nucleon pair) divided by spectra in $pp$ collisions at $5.02\,\text{TeV}$.
+For the standard nuclear modification factor, the theoretical no-energy-loss baseline differs from unity due to nuclear PDFs~\cite{Arneodo:1992wf}, so it is necessary to compare measurements to theoretical calculations to establish the presence of (small) final-state effects~\cite{,Huss:2020dwe}.
+In this section we propose that energy loss in OO collisions could be discovered by measuring the ratio of jet or hadron spectra in OO to $pp$ spectra at a different nearby energy, and comparing this to the nPDF baseline in the absence of energy loss.
+In \Fig{fig:pQCDjO} we show the pQCD baseline for the ratios of hadron and jet cross-sections in minimum bias OO collisions at $6.37\,\text{TeV}$ (per nucleon-nucleon pair) divided by spectra in $pp$ collisions at $5.02\,\text{TeV}$.

 We show nPDF uncertainties for EPPS16~\cite{Eskola:2016oht}, nNNPDF2.0~\cite{AbdulKhalek:2020yuc} and the recent nCTEQ15(WZSIH) version~\cite{Duwentaster:2021ioo}.
 EPPS16 and nCTEQ15 are consistent within the larger EPPS16 uncertainties. nNNPDF2.0 exhibits a systematic downward shift for hadrons and jets with $p_T<100\,\text{GeV}$.
 New nCTEQ15 nPDFs including inclusive hadron production and LHC $W/Z$ data have very stringent error bands (below 3\% for hadrons and 2\% for jets).
 It will be important to compare predictions from the upcoming iterations of EPPS21 and nNNPDF3.0 global fits with extended datasets.
-Since nPDF global fits do not contain data with oxygen nuclei and hadronic data is only available for heavy nuclei with mass number $A\approx 200$ or very light nuclei with $A=1,2$, interpolated nPDFs for oxygen nuclei with $A=16$ are potentially sensitive to the assumed $A$ dependence of nPDFs.
+Since nPDF global fits do not contain data with oxygen nuclei and hadronic data is only available for heavy or very light nucle, interpolated nPDFs for oxygen nuclei are potentially sensitive to the assumed $A$ dependence of nPDFs.
 Complementary $p$O data would be very valuable in validating and constraining nPDF uncertainties in light nuclei \cite{Paukkunen:2018kmm}.